carbonvibes/Encrypted-Speech-Communication-over-Bluetooth/README.md

 - Encrypts the message using one of the two methods:
   1. **Spectrum Scrambling**: Scrambles the audio spectrum to make the audio unintelligible.
   2. **Noise Addition**: Adds noise signals (e.g., pure tones) to distort the audio.
-- Transmits the encrypted signal over Bluetooth.
+- Transmits the encrypted signal over TCP/IP.
 - Features a user interface (UI) for choosing the encryption method.

 ### Phone B Application

-- Receives the encrypted voice message via Bluetooth.
+- Receives the encrypted voice message via TCP/IP.
 - Provides options to:
   1. **Play Encrypted Audio**: Listen to the transmitted, encrypted message.
   2. **Decrypt and Play Audio (Method 1)**: Decrypt and play the audio encrypted via spectrum scrambling.